curtiskennedy/CMPUT404-assignment-websockets/README.md

 Contributors / Licensing
 ========================

-Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.
+Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle, Curtis Kennedy.

 freetests.py is LICENSE'D under a BSD-like license:

 From ws4py

-Copyright (c) 2011-2014, Sylvain Hellegouarch, Abram Hindle All rights reserved.
+Copyright (c) 2011-2023, Sylvain Hellegouarch, Abram Hindle All rights reserved.

 Redistribution and use in source and binary forms, with or without